 Colleen O'Connor, BA, CWC

-I am a Career Development Professional with over 20 years experience in non-profit, public service, and academic settings with a specialized focus in coaching healthcare professionals.
-My approach to supporting medical students is strengths-based, empathetic, collaborative, grounded, and practical.
-I recognize that choosing a specialty is one of the most important decisions you will face as a medical student.
-As a career professional, I assist you with speciality exploration and decision-making, developing your career narrative, and providing individually tailored support with the residency application and interview processes.
-In support of student success, I actively collaborate with students, faculty, staff, and internal and external networks to develop, implement, and deliver a range of resources, coaching supports and initiatives to support you throughout your medical school journey and your match to residency.
+I am a Career Development Professional with over 20 years’ experience in non-profit, public service, and academic settings with a specialized focus in coaching healthcare professionals.
+My approach to supporting medical learners at various stages of training is strengths-based, empathetic, collaborative, and practical.
+I can assist medical learners with specialty exploration and decision-making, developing a career narrative as well as provide tailored support with the residency application, work search and interview processes.
+In support of learner success, I actively collaborate with learners, faculty, staff as well as internal and external networks to develop, implement, and deliver a range of resources, coaching supports and initiatives to support you throughout your medical training journey.